henriquekcloss/k6-tests/README.md

 **_How to run the project_**

-- You need to have nodejs and Docker in your environment.
+- You need to have nodejs and Docker in your environment;
+- Run the script npm run test.

 **_Project Structure_**